Written by Tyson Jones-Peni. Photos credited.

 So who needs to read this?

 Perhaps you’re new to BMX and wondering what’s in it for you.
 Or you’re someone who has been riding for a while and are having the same question of validity that I had.
-Maybe you have someone who doesn’t ride BMX that doesn’t understand why you’re still on that ‘kids bike’.
+Maybe you know someone who doesn’t ride BMX that might need some help in understanding why you’re still on that ‘kids bike’.

 BMX is awesome, this list will help you to understand why it is.